djhmateer/hugo-quickstart/content/posts/z3 different methods of brewing beer.md

 Mill (Crush) the grains - barley, rye, wheat and others.
 Cracking the husks of each individual kernel to allow the water a chance to get at the soluble starches. ..these starches would be used to by the seed to provide a food source for the growing plant... brewers are after the sugars to feed something of their own.. yeast.

 After milling. need to let them steep in a brew bag inside a massive pot.
 This extracts the sugars.
 Then take the grain out, and bin it.
 And boil the water.
-This is now wort.
+This sweet starchy liquid is now wort.

-Malt is dry malted barley, rye, wheat or other grains mixed with warm water ('liquor' to brewers) to produce a glutinous (sticky / gloopy or gluey) substance.
-Is this Malt Extract (above?)

-This sweet, starchy liquid, is known as wort

-- Boiling
+- 2. Boiling

+Worts is heated to a rolling boil.
+Enzymes that were breaking down teh starches are stepped, giving a known quantity of sugars.

+Hops are added into the brew in batches.
+Hundreds of different kids of hops available.
+The longer the hop is in the boil, the more a hops adds.
+So lots of added here will give a bitterness to the beer.
+Those introduced later on in the boil give more delicate armoas.

-- Fermentation
+- 3. Fermentation

+Wort is cooled.
+Temp needs to come down quickly when done - big copper coil?

+Yeast is 'pitched'.
+Yeast consumes the sugars.
+Beer foams.
+Yeasts take the sugars and converts into ethanol and CO2.
+Hundreds of different yeast strains.

+This can take about 7 days?

-- Conditioning
+- 4. Conditioning

+Several days to weeks.
+If have barrels can be months or years.

+Maturation stage lets the remaining yeast reabsorb...